-The bridges are old and have been subjected to years of heavy traffic, climatic conditions, and road salt.
+The bridges are old and have been subjected to years of heavy traffic, climatic conditions, and to the use of road salts.
 In addition to major work completed or underway, these structures will require major work over the next decade.
 Traffic congestion on all South Shore bridges has an impact on JCCBI's ability to carry out major work during normal working hours, which has a direct impact on the planning, execution, and cost of repairs.
 Major rehabilitation work is planned or underway on all structures where signs of degradation increase safety risks.
 Long-term planning, as well as communication and sharing of information on the issues, is ongoing.